borisdiakur/grunt-words-and-hyphens/README.md

 Issues and Pull-requests are absolutely welcome.
 If you want to submit a patch, please make sure that you follow this simple rule:

-> All code in any code-base should look like a single person typed it, no matter how. many people contributed. — [idiomatic.js](https://github.com/rwldrn/idiomatic.js/)
+> All code in any code-base should look like a single person typed it, no matter how many people contributed. — [idiomatic.js](https://github.com/rwldrn/idiomatic.js/)

 Lint with: